 General UDAP – The Case of the Mover Mess.
 My client hired a moving company to transport her personal property in an interstate move.
 The mover caused significant damages to her property.

 Debt Defense – The Case of the Health Club Flub IV.
-A debt collector sued my client for excessive and unlawful charges by a local Idaho Falls health club.
+A debt collector sued my client for what we believe to be excessive and unlawful charges related to a health club.

 Warranty Claims – The Case of the Dishonored Warranty.
 My client purchased an extended service contract for his vehicle.
 When he made a claim, the warranty company refused back the warranty.